Unstructured content is growing. Turn it into actionable insights

 Text analytics is a subset and main component of the new cognitive computing, which broadens the scope of analytics to fields that were previously unattainable because they used more traditional techniques such as business intelligence or statistics.

 What features should a good text analytics solution have?

 Experts in this industry highlight a series of characteristics that contribute to the value and suitability of a text mining tool:

-- Completeness: it must feature a wide range of functions to implement text analytics tasks.
+- Completeness: It must feature a wide range of functions to implement text analytics tasks.

-: they allow users to obtain quickly the benefits promised by the mentioned technologies, without having to spend valuable resources and time for its internal development.
+: they allow users to quickly obtain the benefits promised by the previously mentioned technologies without having to spend valuable time and resources on internal development.